Cross-compiling a2x for Windows with MinGW

 $ apt install libz-mingw-w64-dev

-You can build SDL 2 from source (worth doing at least once), but for convenience I just grab the prebuilt MinGW dev libs from the official website:
+You can build SDL 2 from source, but for convenience I usually grab the prebuilt MinGW dev libs from the official website:

 Makefile and change